carlessole/hello_ppa_training/REPORT.md

     - [How to get source code of package using the apt command on Debian or Ubuntu](https://www.cyberciti.biz/faq/how-to-get-source-code-of-package-using-the-apt-command-on-debian-or-ubuntu/)

     Feel free to use the method you are most comfortable with.
-    For this exercise, I will use [pull-pkg](https://canonical-ubuntu-packaging-guide.readthedocs-hosted.com/en/latest/how-to/get-package-source/#pull-pkg), as described in the official guide.
+    For this exercise, [pull-pkg](https://canonical-ubuntu-packaging-guide.readthedocs-hosted.com/en/latest/how-to/get-package-source/#pull-pkg) is used, as described in the link provided in the test assignment.

     It is one of the simplest and fastest methods.
     ```bash